syngenta/acai-docs/alc/docs/node/s3/record.md

 ---
 title: Record
-description: Review DynamoDB Record Structure
+description: Review S3 Record Structure
 ---

-## DynamoDB Record Object
+## S3 Record Object

 The DynamoDB event will by default provide instances of `record` classes which will be easier to work with then standard lambda event record object.
 This is the same object which will be passed down to the `dataClass`, if you provide on in your configuration.
 Below is a list of all the properties and example outputs for the DynamoDB event record: